-Mold on pallets is a very common problem in the wood packaging industry.
-This is especially problematic for our food industry customers, as the food safety requirements for pallets are becoming increasingly strict.
-Given the range of conditions the pallets at our Kamps plants across the country endure, it is particularly important we do everything possible to help prevent mold growth or react quickly to destroy it if molding does occur.
+Mold on pallets is a very common problem in the wood packaging industry, especially with recycled pallets.
+This is problematic for our food industry customers, as the food safety requirements for pallets are becoming increasingly strict.
+Given the range of conditions the pallets at our Kamps plants across the country endure, it is particularly important we do everything possible to help prevent mold growth or react quickly to destroy it, if molding does occur.

 Where Can You Find Mold?

 It’s hard to believe that mold spores are in the air around us almost all the time, looking for their new home.
-They are, though.
+As awful as it sounds, it’s true.

 Mold only needs the right conditions to grow and proliferate.
 Mold spores need oxygen, food, and moisture to grow – if one of these three ingredients are missing, mold will not grow.
 The food mold seeks to consume are the pallets themselves.